Soro82/hangman/README.md

 ### Future Features

-* To add a leader board
+* To add a leader board.
-* An option to choose a word from a particular category
+* An option to choose a word from a particular category.

 [Back to Top](#hangman)